rioastamal/spot-dev-machine/README.md

 What is [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot/)?
 Amazon EC2 Spot Instances let you take advantage of unused EC2 capacity in the AWS cloud.
 Spot Instances are available at up to a 90% discount compared to On-Demand prices.

 Spot Instances can be interrupted at anytime, so we will use Amazon EFS to store the data to make it persistent between each EC2 Spot lifecycle.
+This script will automatically make home directory persistent by re-mounting it to an Amazon EFS mount point.

 ToC